straps/strxfx/source/_posts/options-trading-day-3.md

 *This post is part of the [Options Trading Experiment](/2019/06/23/options-trading-day-0)*

-Zoom Video Communications, Inc. {% g $ZM %} is a provider of video and web conferencing services that could be an interesting play for investors
+Zoom Video Communications, Inc. {% finviz $ZM %} is a provider of video and web conferencing services that could be an interesting play for investors

 ![ZM on Finviz](https://finviz.com/publish/062619/ZMc1dl1503.png)